cup season is live · 16 real drills · timed for the tournament take the kick →

 The routine keeps slipping.

 🐄Ignore the gym question for now.
 Move once today.
-That's a line off his chalkboard.
+That's a line off the chalkboard.

 🦇 Dracu-Moo · to you specifically